gruntjs/grunt-docs/Sample-Gruntfile.md

 }
 ```

-Within there we can then initialise our configuration object:
+Within there we can then initialize our configuration object:

 ```javascript
 grunt.initConfig({